solar2d/com.solar2d-plugin.applovinMax/docs/applovinMax/show.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>

 * When you use `"interstitial"`, both static interstitial ads and video interstitial ads may be shown.
 You configure the type of ads to be used in the [AppLovin developer portal](https://www.applovin.com/manage).

 * You must enable "Rewarded&nbsp;Video" in the [AppLovin developer portal](https://www.applovin.com/manage) to receive rewarded videos in your app.

 * Rewarded video offers can be limited to a certain amount in a given day, defined under "frequency&nbsp;capping" in the [AppLovin developer portal](https://www.applovin.com/manage).
-If you are using frequency capping, we recommend that you check for an [event.phase][plugin.applovin.event.adsRequest.phase] value of `"validationExceededQuota"` to determine if the limit has been reached.
-When this occurs, you may consider loading/showing an interstitial ad instead.

 </div>